Lori's Web Design

 Format Multiple Tables on one Page in CSS

-When you have multiple tables on one page with different formatting on each you need a separate CSS rule for each table.
+When you have multiple tables on the same page with different formatting on each one you need a separate CSS rule for each table.
+This tip shows you how to set up different classes for each table, how to align date in cells either left or right, and apply different colors to the cells.

 Using CSS Floats for Columns instead of Tables